mertall/mertall/_pages/about.md

   - /about/
   - /about.html
 ---
 Mridul is an undergraduate at UC Davis (2021) with concentration in Math and Scientific Computation and a minor in Education.
-He enjoys coding, reading, writing, and thinking.
-His research interests include classical and quantum algorithms, bias within algorithms, and educationally motivated technology.
+They enjoy coding, reading, writing, and thinking.
+Their technical interests include classical and quantum algorithms, bias within algorithms, and educationally motivated technology.
+In addition, they enjoy managing projects and developing open source software.

 ---